 In 1925 Clinton Holme, a retired civil engineer and the existing tenant at the time, bought the House outright and cleared the render, exposing the original timbers.
 His work was continued by a Samuel Dyer Gough, who also turned the House into a cultural centre for the Arts and Craft Movement.
 Gough’s widow sold the House to Clwyd County Council in 1984, before Denbighshire County Council converted the building into a museum displaying the House’s long history, with displays that show the life of the House from the 20th century back to its original build in the 15th century.
 Visitors can even watch Horseshoe bats which nest in the attic through a camera.

 The House also boasts an inner and outer garden, the latter known as the Lord’s Garden.
 It is thought that the Lord’s Garden was actually originally part of Ruthin Castle’s formal gardens, becoming part of Nantclwyd Y Dre in 1691.
-A curious mound in the Lord’s Garden has been suggested as an artillery platform for cannon during the English Civil War and the siege of Ruthin Castle in 1644 and 1646, although CPAT believe it more likely to a garden viewing platform.
+A curious mound in the Lord’s Garden has been suggested as an artillery platform for cannon during the English Civil War and the siege of Ruthin Castle in 1644 and 1646, although CPAT believe it more likely to be a garden viewing platform.